Hooray Henry: Usage

 The upper-class people who turn up at horseracing events, particularly Royal Ascot, have also often been cited as Hoorah Henries.
 The journalist Robert Chesshyre spoke of the "Hooray Henry world of polo, gatecrasher balls and indolent ostentation at Ascot and Henley" in his 1987 book The Return of a Native Reporter.

-In 2011, the London Evening Standard mocked the debauchery by the Hooray Henries of Kings Road, Chelsea during the economic recession.
+In 2011, the London Evening Standard mocked the debauchery by the Hooray Henries of King's Road, Chelsea during the economic recession.
 Richard Godwin remarked:

 The cast of the series Made in Chelsea with their privileged upbringings and glamorous lifestyles, who inhabit some of London's wealthiest areas including King's Road, Belgravia and Knightsbridge, have also been referred to as Hooray Henries; Glamour Magazine cites one of its stars as having a "wardrobe comprised [sic] custom-made suits" and "many luxury pads across the globe".

+In the Prince Harry's 2023 legal case against the Mirror Group Newspapers, the Duke revealed that he found the 2007 Sunday Mirror article entitled "Hooray Harry's Dumped" to be "hurtful, to say the least" because it was a reference to celebrating the demise of his relationship.
+But it was then pointed out by the Mirror Group's lawyer that the article's headline was actually a referencing the article in which a friend said Davy had "just got tired of his hooray lifestyle."
+Going on to explain that "It’s not celebrating the demise of your relationship."
+Harry replied: "I'm not entirely sure when Hooray Harry began.
+If it had been used before or not, for me as the subject or victim of this, to see that word used in this term is hurtful."

 Positive usage in retail

 Though the term's usage is generally limited to the UK, David Crystal notes that the term is in use in India, but is sometimes used in a less derogatory context to describe a man of class and style; he states that a clothing line in Kolkata used the banner "Hoorah Henry" to promote a fashionable men's clothing line.

-Restaurants, clubs, and boutiques have also embraced the term more favourably to indicate class, including Hooray Henry's Restaurant and Hooray Henry's Boutique in Great Yarmouth in England and Hooray Henry's restaurant in West Hollywood, California in the US.
-A Coventry-based firm, Hooray Henry's Cars, also plays upon the name and rents out chauffeur-driven Rolls-Royces and Jaguars for weddings.
+Restaurants, clubs, and boutiques have embraced the term more favourably to indicate class, including Hooray Henry's Restaurant and Hooray Henry's Boutique in Great Yarmouth in England and Hooray Henry's restaurant in West Hollywood, California in the US.
+A Coventry-based firm, Hooray Henry's Cars, plays upon the name and rents out chauffeur-driven Rolls-Royces and Jaguars for weddings.